 - Click Edit.

-- (Optional) In Task retention (days), type a value in days.
+- (Optional) In Task retention (days) field, enter a value (in days).

 Information about tasks that are performed on this vCenter Server system is discarded after the specified number of days.

-- (Optional) In Event retention (days), type a value in days.
+- (Optional) In Event retention (days) field, enter a value (in days).